TerryHowe/reactmaze/README.md

 I've done some node work in the past using express, but I thought I'd like to give React a try.
 This application uses my Rails 3D Maze application to get the Maze data through a REST interface.
+I was going to make this application compatible with my Ruby and Python 3D maze applications, but I think that might be too far from the actual purpose of React.

                                    /
                                   /